forteus19/vbm/README.md

   - ...except for packges at the root level, like `assets`, `cloud`, `game`, `registry`, and `util`.
 - Classes that are not obfuscated in the release jar (e.g. `RustCorpsePhysics`) should **not** be changed.

-## Project structure
+### Project structure

 Each branch in this repo contains the mappings for its respective BlockFront version.
-Verions which had patches released later follow the naming scheme `BaseVersion+X`, where `X` is the patch number.
+Versions which had patches released later follow the naming scheme `BaseVersion+X`, where `X` is the patch number.